Neera Tanden: Work with the Clintons

 Tanden has been regarded as a Clinton loyalist and personal friend of Hillary Clinton, whose professional life has been significantly defined by her work with the Clintons.
 The New Republic has described Tanden as Hillary Clinton's closest policy adviser.

 She worked with President Bill Clinton's campaign on new energy policies, and health-care reform, as associate director for domestic policy in the Clinton White House, and as a domestic policy advisor in the First Lady's Office.

 In 2016, Bruce Reed, a Democratic political operative, said Tanden played a role in implementing Clinton's welfare reform bill, the Personal Responsibility and Work Opportunity Act, signed in 1996.
 Tanden denied the claim and in response posted a screenshot of what she claimed was an email from Reed.

 In 1999 and 2000, Tanden was deputy campaign manager and policy director for Hillary Clinton during her successful senatorial campaign in New York.
 After the election, Tanden served as Senator Clinton's legislative director from 2003 to 2005.

 Tanden was Hillary Clinton's policy director for Clinton's unsuccessful bid for the 2008 Democratic presidential nomination.
 In a 2019 article, the New York Times cited a source claiming that Tanden punched ThinkProgress website editor and future Bernie Sanders 2020 presidential campaign manager Faiz Shakir in the chest for asking Clinton about her Iraq War vote.
 Tanden later insisted that she had not "slugged" him but had pushed him.

 Tanden was an unpaid adviser to Clinton's successful 2016 primary season nomination campaign and unsuccessful general election campaign in opposition to Republican candidate Donald Trump, while also running the Center for American Progress.
 After Hillary Clinton secured the Democratic nomination for president in 2016, Tanden was named to her transition team.
 Tanden was considered a candidate for a top White House job, had Clinton won the presidency.

+In early 2016, a spear-fishing attack on Clinton's campaign chairman John Podesta obtained access to his private emails, which included exchanges with Tanden.
+On October 7, 2016, 30 minutes after the Access Hollywood tape was first published, WikiLeaks announced via Twitter that it was making available online thousands of emails from Podesta's Gmail account.
+Tanden called the release of her personal communications, which often feature her blunt private assessments, a painful experience to endure.
+In one exchange, on August 11, 2015, while discussing news that Harvard University law professor Lawrence Lessig was exploring a bid for the Democratic nomination, Tanden wrote of Lessig, "I fucking hate that guy."
+Lessig responded to the incident by saying that while he supported whistle blowing and a pardon of Edward Snowden, Tanden should not have to be burdened with having her private emails scrutinized and that it was not in the public interest.